thnkrn/go-fiber-clean-arch/README.md

 * [Viper](https://github.com/spf13/viper) is a complete configuration solution for Go applications including 12-Factor apps.
 It is designed to work within an application, and can handle all types of configuration needs and formats.
 * [mockery](https://github.com/vektra/mockery) provides the ability to easily generate mocks for Golang interfaces using the stretchr/testify/mock package.
 It removes the boilerplate coding required to use mocks.
 * [UUID](https://github.com/google/uuid) generates and inspects UUIDs based on RFC 4122 and DCE 1.1: Authentication and Security Services.
+* [zap](https://github.com/uber-go/zap) is a Blazing fast, structured, leveled logging in Go.

 ## Feature